Now that winter is over, it's important to take of your gear, to ensure it stays in top shape for next year.

 Store Everything in One Place

 Once everything is clean and dry, store it in one spot so you'll be ready to go during the next big storm.
 Stop by Active Endeavors for more tips and care products.
-See more winter tips here
+See more winter tips and the original post here